andrewscwei/react-static-starter-kit/README.md

 # Analyzes the size the generated bundle(s) and displays a visual report in the default browser
 $ npm run build --analyze

-# Builds the app but skips all HTML/CSS/JS minifications
+# Builds the app but skips all HTML/CSS/JS compressions
 $ npm run build --raw
 ```